selenelim/selenelim/README.md

 ## About Me

 * My name is selene
-* I am from Singapore Polytechnic 👎
+* I am from Singapore Polytechnic
-* Diploma of Computer Engineering :poop:
+* Diploma of Computer Engineering
+* Currently a Year 2

 <p align="right">(<a href="#readme-top">back to top</a>)</p>